lsst-dm/dmtn-185/index.rst

 =====================

 We define file-level provenance as the inputs that contributed to the production of that data, including other files and software.
-There are various ways of represent these, eg. a graph of predecessor data.
+There are various ways of represent these, e.g. a graph of predecessor data.
 By tracing a provenance chain one can then reconstruct the relationship of products to upstream or downstream products and processes.

 An alternative means to express provenance would take the form that associates a collection of inputs and outputs, along with a record of a broader pipeline task and configuration.
-The granularity of such provenance is not amenable to answering questions about how a product was used without *a priori*\ knowledge of the pipeline processing, but can be much faster for certain search operations.
+The granularity of such provenance is not amenable to answering questions about how a product was used without *a priori* knowledge of the pipeline processing, but can be much faster for certain search operations.

 Both the above cases can be thought of as an extrapolation of PipelineTask- and Workflow-level provenance to the file level.
 The two cases are not mutually exclusive (ie. they could both be persisted).